HOME >

 GOSAT-GW Technologies

-The Advanced Microwave Scanning Radiometer 3 (AMSR3) on GOSAT-GW is the successor of the AMSR2 on GCOM-W (SHIZUKU) and aims to realize the world's top-performing microwave radiometer.
+The Advanced Microwave Scanning Radiometer 3 (AMSR3) on board GOSAT-GW is the successor to the AMSR2 on board "SHIZUKU" and aims to achieve the world's top performance and functionality as a microwave radiometer.

 • ・In Wide mode, TANSO-3 observes an area with a spatial resolution of 10 km over a swath at least 911 km wide.